- What are common warts?

 Common warts treatment

 Common warts will often disappear without treatment, especially in childhood.
 However, common warts can also be persistent and last for a significant amount of time.
-They can also be painful and unsightly, especially when they form in clusters.
+They can sometimes be painful and unsightly, especially when they form in clusters.
 In these cases, treatment options are available.

-- Salicylic acid: This is a common method for treating warts.
+- Salicylic acid: This is a popular method for treating warts.
 Salicylic acid works by gradually dissolving layers of the wart tissue, eventually resulting in total removal.
 It is generally applied to the wart as a gel or liquid.
 Though salicylic acid is also available in over-the-counter products, prescription varieties are typically stronger and more effective.
 Along with peeling away the surface of the warts, salicylic acid may also encourage the body’s immune system to combat the virus.

 - Cryotherapy: Generally performed by a doctor or dermatologist, cryotherapy is a method of freezing warts using liquid nitrogen.
 After around a week, the resulting dead tissue can be sloughed off.
 Repeated cryotherapy sessions may be necessary.